shingionline/codingchallenge/README.md

 ### Retry Mechanism

-The system includes a robust retry mechanism that:
+The system includes a robust retry mechanism that automatically handles failed jobs:

-1. Automatically tracks failed jobs in the database
-2. Retries failed jobs based on configuration
-3. Provides detailed status tracking
-4. Survives server restarts

-#### How Retries Work

 1. When a job fails:
    - A retry record is created in the database